 It didn't succeed on several levels, starting with a failure to examine how widespread the vigilante movement is in Israel.

-In the introduction, based on Frankel's script as edited by the foreign desk, Morning Edition host Rene Montagne said these vigilante groups "are walking the streets and towns across Israel."
+In the introduction, based on Frenkel's script as edited by the foreign desk, Morning Edition host Rene Montagne said these vigilante groups "are walking the streets and towns across Israel."
 But that isn't backed up in the story, which makes sweeping assertions without an expert or someone independent indicating whether this is common or not.

 In researching this topic, I found a few examples but not enough to demonstrate that this is happening "across Israel."
 The story needed that kind of context.

-Then there is the matter of who Frankel interviewed.
+Then there is the matter of who Frenkel interviewed.
 Aside from two anonymous vigilantes, the only voice listeners hear is that of a 16-year-old Jewish female who stereotypes Arab boys as "wild.
 They're bad boys."

 Listeners didn't hear from any Arabs or from any inter-racial couples who are dating.
 Nor did they hear from the police or any other Israeli or Palestinian government officials who, presumably, are aware of this phenomenon.
-(Frankel did a similar piece for The Times of London and did quote a Jewish woman who said the vigilantes, not her Arab boyfriend, are the problem.)
+(Frenkel did a similar piece for The Times of London and did quote a Jewish woman who said the vigilantes, not her Arab boyfriend, are the problem.)